FarronF/limerick-council-meetings/meetings/2021/03/22-Virtual Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th January 2021.md

 of Agriculture was the relevant Body to address this problem and this Department dealt with

 rural issues.
-He added that the Council had regular liaison with An Garda Síochána to address--- 14
+He added that the Council had regular liaison with An Garda Síochána to address
+---
+14

 this issue and acknowledged the importance of An Garda Síochána’s help in this matter.
 He